Engineering Works

 cleanliness of rolling stock and station facilities

 At Lumo we do our very best to ensure that our trains are clean, well presented and comfortable with a full range of facilities available.
 Our Customer Experience Ambassadors undertake regular in transit, on the go cleaning as well as our station cleaning team for an extensive turn around clean at terminus stations, making sure all our trains are cleaned and remain clean whilst you travel.
-The train ventilation systems ensure a continuing supply of fresh air throughout the whole journey.
-Cleanliness and hygiene are high on Lumo priorities, we target our cleaning on key customer on train touchpoints such as handrails, door buttons, arm rests, seat top handles, tables, toilets and sink surfaces.
-Both in between services and throughout each journey, all our Customer Experience Ambassadors will ensure the environment is clean and have received clear training and guidance regarding standards that will make sure you can relax and feel comfortable during your travel experience.
-At regular intervals the Customer Experience Ambassadors will pass through the carriages collecting rubbish, disposing and where practicable, separating items for recycling.
-Additional deep cleaning will take place overnight prior to the next day’s service.
+Cleanliness and hygiene are high on Lumo priorities both in between services and throughout each journey.
+All our Customer Experience Ambassadors will ensure the environment is clean and have received clear training and guidance regarding standards that will make sure you can relax and feel comfortable during your travel experience.
+At regular intervals the Customer Experience Ambassadors will pass through the carriages collecting rubbish, disposing and where practicable.
+Additional ‘deep cleaning’, i.e. where more intensive seat, floor and wall cleaning is done, will take place overnight prior to the next day’s service.
 All processes and practices are driven to enhance your travel experience.
-We undertake regular auditing of our train
+We undertake regular auditing of our train cleaning arrangements and from May 2025, we will be rolling out and refitting all our trains with a new durable seat fabric and high comfort arm rests to further enhance customer comfort and travel experience.

 All of our trains are equipped with air conditioning.
 The train ventilation systems ensure a continuing supply of fresh air throughout the whole journey.
 Should this fail our Customer Experience Ambassadors will do everything they can to move customers to an alternative coach.
 Each of our trains has five air conditioning units on board.